hotstuff194k/notes/README.md

 # 2023-12-19
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account any potential bottlenecks or dependencies.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to work more effectively and achieve your goals faster.

+# 2023-12-20
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling your code to identify bottlenecks.